How To Grow Scotch Bonnet Peppers – Seed to Harvest

 How long do scotch bonnets take to grow?

-Typically, we start to see fruits developing about 3 months after planting.
+Typically, you will start to see fruits developing about 3 months after transplanting.
 Then, the pods may take another full month or so to fully ripen.
 It is a slow journey, but the end result is well worth it!

 Mid-sized scotch bonnet pepper plant.